Enrique Meza

 Enrique Meza Enríquez (born 3 March 1948) is a Mexican former professional football manager.

-Over a career spanning nearly four decades, Meza managed eight different clubs in Mexican football.
-His legacy is most closely associated with Deportivo Toluca, a team he coached on three separate occasions and with which he captured three Primera División titles.
-With Pachuca, he captured a league championship and the Copa Sudamericana, becoming the only Mexican manager ever to win a CONMEBOL tournament.
-Meza also served twice as manager of the Mexico national team, overseeing a total of 20 matches.
+Across a career that spanned nearly four decades, Meza led eight different clubs in the country's top division.
+His most enduring achievements came with Deportivo Toluca, where he secured three Primera División championships and cemented his reputation as one of the league's elite tacticians.
+At Pachuca, Meza won his fourth league championship, two CONCACAF Champions' Cup titles, and the Copa Sudamericana, becoming the first, and so far only, Mexican coach to win a CONMEBOL competition.
+His distinguished club career was complemented by two separate appointments as manager of the Mexico national team, where he oversaw 20 international matches.

 Coaching career

 Beginnings

 Notably, Meza has been coach of several professional soccer teams in Mexico Premier League and Mexico National Team.
 His career has been filled with impressive successes and disappointments.
 Meza started his coaching career in the first division Mexico league by coaching Cruz Azul from 1982 to 1983 and from 1992 to 1995.
 He led Cruz Azul to the Mexico league final in 1994, but lost.
 The next year he switched to coach Monarcas Morelia.